blue119/agent.cpp/README.md

 ```

 > [!IMPORTANT]
-> If you use a different model, you will probably have to adjust the values in `ModelConfig`.
+> The examples use default `ModelConfig` values optimized for `granite-4.0-micro`.
+If you use a different model, you should adapt these values (context size, temperature, sampling parameters, etc.) to your specific use case.

 # Building Blocks